-From tenured professorships to nobel prizes, Jews have excelled in all manor of scholarship.
+From tenured professorships to nobel prizes, Jews have excelled in all manner of scholarship.
 Many authors have explored where this dedication to learning comes from—The Jewish Intellectual Tradition: A History of Learning and Achievement by Alan Kadish, Michael Shmidman, and Simcha Fishbane is another important voice in the conversation.

 Kadish, Shmidman, and Fishbane claim that the Jewish commitment to intellectualism is ingrained in our history, critical to Jewish identity.
 To prove their point, the authors have split their book into two distinct sections; first, they chart the history of Jewish thought from its earlier iterations until modern day; secondly, they analyze common themes found in Jewish intellectual history.